-Climate Change Allowance
+Climate Change Allowance:

-- L. In line with the recommendations set out in the Council's Strategic Flood Risk Assessment, submitted FRAs have to utilise the 'upper end' climate change scenarios when implementing the climate change allowances for surface water and fluvial flood risk.
-Assessments of tidal flood risk should use the current TE2100 crest levels guidance and breach modelling to account for worst-case scenarios. - 16.52 The Environment Agency produces Flood Maps for Planning with a nationally consistent delineation of "high" (Flood Zone 3), "medium" (Flood Zone 2) and "low" (Flood Zone 1) flood zones, which are updated and published on a quarterly basis.
-In addition, the Council's Strategic Flood Risk Assessment, which is updated regularly, sub-divides the Environment Agency's Flood Zone 3 into "high probability" (Zone 3a) and the "functional floodplain" (Zone 3b).
+- L. Submitted FRAs should utilise the 'central' climate change scenarios when implementing the climate change allowances for surface water and fluvial flood risk.
+Assessments of tidal flood risk should use the current TE2100 crest levels guidance and breach modelling to account for worst-case scenarios. - 16.54 The Environment Agency produces Flood Maps for Planning with a nationally consistent delineation of "high" (Flood Zone 3), "medium" (Flood Zone 2) and "low" (Flood Zone 1) flood zones, which are updated and published on a quarterly basis.
+In addition, the Council's Strategic Flood Risk Assessment, which is updated regularly, sub-divides the

+Environment Agency's Flood Zone 3 into "high probability" (Zone 3a) and the "functional floodplain" (Zone 3b).
 Applicants need to use both flood maps to identify the flood risk relevant to their site.
 Explanations for the flood zones, land uses and their flood risk vulnerability, are set out in national policy and guidance.